chamambom/python_to_text/README.md

 ![alt text](./app/static/img/MySQLCap.png)

+###### Solution

-Solution - I changed my SQL query to lower case.
+- I changed my SQL query to lower case.

 ![img.png](app/static/img/lowerCase.png)

-Challenge 3 - My Mariadb image came without mysql-client, I was only able to test database connection using the app container.
+###### Challenge 3 - I needed my frontend app container to come with mysql-client, I needed this tool inorder to test connectivity from the app to the the database container.

+###### Solution

-- In my app container, I had insert this line - in my DockerFile
+-In my app container, I had insert this line - in my DockerFile

 ```
 RUN apk update &&
 \ apk add mariadb-client
 ```

-Solution - I had to create a multistage DockerFile from the base mysql image and then create a new mysql image with mysql client installed as show below.
+###### Biggest takeaway

-Challenge 4 - just make sure you use the same version of python, flask and MySQL database both on your development machine and when you dockerise.
+Ensure consistency in the versions of Python, Flask, and MySQL across both your development environment and Docker setup.
+This alignment is fundamental to Docker's purpose.
-Thats the purpose of docker anyways.